TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

    the feature toggle :guilabel:`Fluid based page module` is activated.
    The section below describes both the "classic" as well as the new way.

-With Fluid Based Page Module
+With fluid based page module
 ============================

 .. important::